Staff Writer

 The key to HELLO TIME’s planner is simplicity.
 As well as monthly and weekly overview pages, there is so much space for note-taking, free writing, and planning further into the future in a way that isn’t overwhelming.
 There are helpful guided pages to help you break down and reflect on your goals, and the planner feels supportive rather than prescriptive.

 While looking for a tool to help organise her life, Smith found many planners either told their users how to plan their time too much, or they lacked space.
 HELLO TIME’s planner falls victim to neither of these issues.
-It is more of a large square shape, making it super user-friendly with lots of space and is able to lay flat.
+It is more of a large square shape, making it super user-friendly with lots of space and means it is able to lay flat.

 Overall, this planner is minimalistic, extremely good quality, convenient, and a brilliant tool for visualising time both short- and long-term.